nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 Google Search Trends is a Google service that provides aggregate information about the level of Google Search user interest in different search terms, which could be understood as a proxy for the subjects (including products and services) that those terms refer to.
 Google Search Trends has been extensively used in scholarly research.
 Some notable examples include its use to nowcast economic indicators [@choi2012predicting], to measure the impact of racial animus in US presidential elections [@stephens2014cost] and to forecast the incidence of influenza in the USA [@dugas2013influenza] \(this application also demonstrated its flaws as a data source when changes in user behaviour degraded the performance of searching for flu-related terms as a predictor of flu [@lazer2014parable]).
 More recently, journalists have used Google Search Trends to [measure Covid-19 impact on consumer lifestyle](https://www.economist.com/graphic-detail/2020/08/08/covid-19-seems-to-have-changed-lifestyles-for-good).

-We collect search volume data for a set of keywords extracted from business websites using the procedure described in Section 3.b.
+We collect search volume data for a set of keywords extracted from business websites using the procedure described below.
 In order to query the Google Search API we rely on [GTAB](https://github.com/epfl-dlab/GoogleTrendsAnchorBank) (Google Search Trends Anchorbank), a Python package that generates, for a selected period, a "bank" of anchor terms with a range of popularities that is then used to calibrate search volumes for all keywords of interest subsequently queried according to a common scale [@west2020calibration].
 We extract search trend data for UK searches in the period between 1 Jan 2019 and 1 February 2021 (we will use the 2019 data to normalise search volumes against a pre-pandemic benchmark).

 ### c.
 Twitter {#sec:twitter_method}